The Weekly Collection

 And so we can see that this scripture, is not a “stand alone” scripture, that teaches us everything we need to know about giving.
 But it does serve as an example, and a precedent, or and guideline, that we can follow in OUR giving today.

-Also those who try to teach, that this scripture “limits” our use of church funds to helping ONLY Christians, fail to see the impossibility of following the details of this example.
+Also those who try to teach, that this specific scripture (1 Cor 16:1-2) “limits” our use of church funds to helping ONLY Christians, fail to see the impossibility of following the details of this example.

 Here’s what I mean by “the details”.
 The scripture doesn’t end, when it tells us that the collection was “for the saints”.
 But it goes on to say that when Paul arrived, he would send it to the saints in Jerusalem, who it was collected for in the first place.
 So then if you were to take this as a literal “rule” for our giving today, not only would you be restricted to using the money for the saints, but you’d also be restricted in using it only, for saints IN Jerusalem!

 Does this scripture authorize us to set aside money on the first day of the week?
 Yes it does.
 Does it authorize helping needy Christians in Jerusalem?
 Yes it does.
 But does it LIMIT our giving, to ONLY saints in Jerusalem?
-No it doesn’t, because we have lots of other commands telling us to help ALL people.
+No it doesn’t, because we have lots of other commands telling us as Christians, to help ALL people.
+And what about all the Christians in all the other places besides Jerusalem?

 If there were NO other examples, or commands, in the bible related to giving, then this verse would be very limiting.
 But there ARE other things written about our giving, and we’ll look at those things next week.